genealogy-umbria/genealogy-umbria.github.io/military_divs.md

 # Military Districts Relevant to Umbria

 The *distretto militare* (military district) was the Italian state’s local military subdivision, primarily responsible for conscription, recruitment, and maintaining *ruoli matricolari* (enlistment registers).
 These records are essential for genealogical research as they contain detailed information on men subject to military service.

+Before unification, however, the situation was different.
+The Papal States, which governed Umbria until 1860, had **no system of conscription**.
+The only exception came under French rule (1810–1814), when Napoleon imposed conscription in the *Dipartimento del Trasimeno*.

+Only after the annexation of Umbria to the Kingdom of Italy in 1860 did conscription become systematic.
+To manage it, the government established military districts, whose borders shifted over time.

 <figure style="text-align:center;">
   <a href="img/Distretti_militari_confini_1883.jpg" target="_blank">